Battle of Hoengsong: Retreat to Hoengsong

 The ROK 3rd and 5th Divisions, the latter being followed by forces of the KPA V Corps, meanwhile were passing south through the area east of Hoengsong en route to their newly assigned defense line.
-Ahead of the South Koreans, General Bowen was pulling his infantry battalions and the 674th and 96th Field Artillery Battalions back to Wonju.
-A Korean Military Advisory Group (KMAG) officer with the South Koreans passing nearest Hoengsong informed Colonel Baker that the enemy forces following the ROK 5th Division had cut the lateral road stretching eastward from Hoengsong which the leading troops of Support Force 7 had used to reach their assembly southeast of town.
+Ahead of the South Koreans, Bowen was pulling his infantry battalions and the 674th and 96th Field Artillery Battalions back to Wonju.
+A KMAG officer with the South Koreans passing nearest Hoengsong informed Baker that the enemy forces following the ROK 5th Division had cut the lateral road stretching eastward from Hoengsong which the leading troops of Support Force 7 had used to reach their assembly southeast of town.
 Although the cut was beyond the support force assembly, Baker began to pull the leading troops and trucks back into Hoengsong and reassemble them along Route 29 south of town.
-He was still shifting forces around 22:00 when the remainder of Support Force 7 began to arrive from the northeast, and he had yet to return to Colonel Coughlin's command post for his attack order.
+He was still shifting forces around 22:00 when the remainder of Support Force 7 began to arrive from the northeast, and he had yet to return to Coughlin's command post for his attack order.
 At that late hour, an attack up Route 29 by Baker did not appear necessary.
 Suffering moderate casualties and losing one tank, Support Team E had fought forward for about 1.5 mi and joined Coughlin's forces coming south around 21:00.
 After the E team tanks turned around and took the lead, the combined force, though still receiving heavy fire from left and right and still obliged to attack PVA positions bordering the road, was able to move south at a steady pace.
 By the time the force reached the position taken by the ROK battalion 0.5 mi above Hoengsong, the South Koreans already had withdrawn to rejoin their division.
 But this premature departure seemed of no consequence.
 Before 22:00 the long column began to pass behind the Netherlands Battalion positions along the upper edge of Hoengsong.